cbourke/CSCE156-Lab04/readme.md

 * Test your programs using the provided JUnit test suite(s).
 Fix any errors and completely debug your programs.
-* Submit the following files through webhandin:
+* Submit the following files:
   * `Author.java`
   * `Book.java`
-* Run the grader and verify the output to complete your lab.
+* Verify that all of the tests pass.

 ### Advanced Activity (Optional)